AlexJieYang/AlexJieYang.github.io/_pages/about.md

 Peer reviewed papers
 ======
-Yang, A. J.* et al. (2024).
+Yang, A. J.*, YAN X, HU H, HU H, KONG J, & Deng, S.* (2024).
 Are disruptive papers more likely to impact technology and society?
-Journal of the Association for Information Science and Technology. accepted
+Journal of the Association for Information Science and Technology. https://doi.org/10.1002/asi.24947

 Yang, A. J.*, Deng, S. (2024).
 Dynamic patterns of the disruptive and consolidating knowledge flows in Nobel-winning scientific breakthroughs.
-Quantitative Science Studies. accepted
+Quantitative Science Studies, 1-17. https://doi.org/10.1162/qss_a_00323

+Yang, A. J.* (2024).
+On the temporal diversity of knowledge in science [J].
+Journal of Informetrics, 18(4), 101594. https://doi.org/10.1016/j.joi.2024.101594.

 Yang, A. J., Xu H., Ding Y., & Liu, M. (2024).
 Unveiling the dynamics of team age structure and its impact on scientific innovation.
 Scientometrics. https://doi.org/10.1007/s11192-024-04987-4